-Our new School Leavers Programme is a 12-week, full-time intensive drawing course designed for a small cohort of students who want to develop foundational creative skills and their powers of visual reasoning.
+Our new school leavers course, The Drawing Gap is a 12-week, full-time intensive drawing course designed for a small cohort of students who want to develop foundational creative skills and their powers of visual reasoning.

 Broaden your creative thinking and problem-solving skills through an immersive fine art course tailored to school leavers.
 Over one term, students will become part of a creative community and learn how drawing can be the starting point for all creative disciplines.
 Classes include tuition on painting, printmaking and sculpture.

 This structured, practice-led course has been created to build student’s confidence in visual literacy, and to stimulate links between the arts and other disciplines, preparing students for university and professional life.

 We would like to invite prospective students to join us for a day of workshops at the Royal Drawing School in Shoreditch on Tuesday 22 March 2022.
 You will be able to take part in drawing activities and meet with students and tutors for a Q&A. Places are allocated on a first-come, first-served basis and are aimed at school leavers who are in their graduating year or have just graduated.
 Please email email@example.com if you would like to join.